tymbalodeon/sicp-org/README.md

 The [exercises.example.org](./exercises.example.org) file contains a heading for each exercise already linked to the corresponding prompt in the text.
-To start completing your own exercises, copy the example file to `example.org` (`mv exercises.example.org exercises.org`) and provide your solutions, which will be ignored by git.
+To start completing your own exercises, copy the example file to `example.org`:

+`mv exercises.example.org exercises.org`

+and provide your solutions, which will be ignored by git.

 ## Related Resources